An older couple looking over documents

 Travel Scams

-Offers for suspiciously cheap travel packages — flights, hotels, vacation rentals — that require upfront payment or personal information.
+Offers for suspiciously cheap travel packages that require upfront payment or personal information.
 The booking either doesn’t exist or your data is stolen.

 Phone & Impersonation Scams

-Callers impersonate banks, the IRS, Social Security, or law enforcement — using real phone numbers that have been spoofed.
+Callers impersonate banks, the IRS, Social Security, or law enforcement using spoofed real phone numbers.
 They create panic and pressure you to act immediately.

 Scam Spotting